dassiorleando/dassiorleando/README.md

 ### Hi there 👋
 I'm a Solutions Architect who is constantly learning to better himself while impacting the community by producing technical articles and videos, what describes me the most is my flexibility.

+During the past few years, I have coached more than 100 Software Developers so that they could better start or boost their careers in Tech.

 ### ⭐ Topics Of Interest
 ➡️ Software Development <br/>
 ➡️ Application and Solutions Architecture <br/>